Getting digestive waste out of your body is just as important as the good stuff you put in!

 Reduced presence of these healthy metabolites (prebiotics, antioxidants, natural antimicrobials, immune modulators, short-chain fatty acids) is a key pattern of gut dysfunction.

-• Polyphenols are also increasingly recognized for offering flora-promoting benefits in the gut.
-I now include MegaMucosa in many protocols as it includes citrus bioflavonoids (polyphenol compounds), immunoglobulins, and key amino acids to support mucosal integrity and flora balance.
-For the polyphenols on their own in a capsule without flavorings, I use PhytoFlora Microbiome Support.
+- Polyphenols are also increasingly recognized for offering gut-promoting benefits for flora.
+I now include MegaMucosa in many protocols because it contains citrus bioflavonoids (polyphenolic compounds), immunoglobulins, and key amino acids to support mucosal integrity and balance of the flora.

-• You can also supplement the short-chain fatty acid supply.
-While the goal is always to support GI health with probiotics, prebiotics, polyphenols and anti-inflammatory foods, we will use MCT Wellness oil. to support SCFA levels in the short term.
+- You can also supplement the short-chain fatty acid supply.
+While the goal is always to support GI health with probiotics, prebiotics, polyphenols, and anti-inflammatory foods, we will use Enterovite. to support SCFA levels in the short-term.

 Sauna therapy does wonders for boosting your stress resilience by boosting Heat Shock Proteins.
-Interestingly enough, Zinc carnosine doesn’t just support leaky gut and help heal the stomach and intestinal lining, it is also a natural way to boost heat shock proteins – on its own or in synergy with sauna therapy.
+Interestingly enough, Zinc carnosine doesn’t just help heal the stomach and intestinal lining; it is also a natural way to boost heat shock proteins – on its own or in synergy with sauna therapy.

-I’m careful of any electrolyte mixes that contain sugar alcohols as sweeteners as these may disturb gut flora & weight balance – increasing the risk of unnecessary bloating.
+I’m careful with any electrolyte mixes that contain sugar alcohols as sweeteners, as these may disrupt gut flora & weight balance, increasing the risk of unnecessary bloating.

-Diverticulitis is also a buzzword when discussing colon health.
-Diverticula are little pockets in the wall of the intestine that can sometimes become present or irritated with chronic stress, inflammation, infection & overwork.
+Diverticulitis is also a buzzword in discussions of colon health.
+Diverticula are small pockets in the intestinal wall that can sometimes become inflamed or irritated by chronic stress, inflammation, infection & overwork.

-Conventional recommendations have been to reduce the intake of seeds, nuts, and other foods that may be caught in these outpouchings – but those recommendations have been refuted in recent years.
+Conventional recommendations have been to reduce intake of seeds, nuts, and other foods that may be caught in these out-pouchings, but those recommendations have been refuted in recent years.

-The appendix is actually one large out-pouching that may help serve a role as a reservoir or holding tank for bacteria that can be released as the colon needs.
-The same profile of inflammatory foods, high sugar, low fiber, and everything else that comes with a Standard American Diet – will likely lead to appendicitis.
+The appendix is actually one large outpouching that may serve as a reservoir or holding tank for bacteria that can be released as needed by the colon.
+The same profile of inflammatory foods, high sugar, low fiber, and everything else that comes with a Standard American Diet, will likely lead to appendicitis.
 Like diverticulitis, the appendix can become so inflamed that medical attention is necessary.

-Removal of the appendix MAY increase your risk of colonic inflammation later in life as you lose that “reserve tank” to maintain flora diversity.
-I had my appendix removed when my diet was still pretty inflammatory as is the case with most teenagers or college students.
+Removal of the appendix MAY increase your risk of colonic inflammation later in life, as you lose the “reserve tank” that helps maintain flora diversity.
+I had my appendix removed when my diet was still pretty inflammatory, as is the case with most teenagers or college students.
 More reason for me to carefully maintain the diversity of flora in my gut!

-Diverticulitis involves inflammation of smaller outpouchings further along the colon but is generally easily treated with dietary rest & antibiotics if needed.
-I’ve written previously on what probiotics to take during and after antibiotics.
+Diverticulitis involves inflammation of smaller outpouchings further along the colon, but is generally easily treated with dietary rest & antibiotics if needed.
+I’ve previously written about which probiotics to take during and after antibiotics.
 Note: It’s a good idea to seek professional evaluation to confirm what you’re dealing with and rule out other red flags.

-Okay, so we’re almost ready for the final event – the elimination of waste from the body.
+Okay, so we’re almost ready for the final event – elimination of waste from the body.

-The colonic wastes are eventually bulked together with the right amount of consistency so that they can be moved through & eliminated.
+The colonic wastes are eventually bulked together to the right consistency so they can be moved through & eliminated.
 Healthy poop will have the consistency of firm toothpaste.
 It generally should come out in one or two long pieces.
-If the poop is too hard, it can be difficult to remove or come out in small, hard pieces – too loose, and you can lose too much electrolytes & water.
+If the poop is too hard, it can be difficult to remove or come out in small, hard pieces; if it’s too loose, you can lose too many electrolytes & water.
 Loose stools may also cause a sudden urge to go that comes with little warning.

 Overstraining during elimination can lead to the development (or aggravation) of hemorrhoids – dilations of blood vessels around the final exit that can bleed during or between bowel movements.